-Enrollment Date: Fall Semester Program Length: 6 semesters which include 2-nine week summer sessions Campus: Fort Dodge Department: Health Science CIP#: 5109110200
+Enrollment Date: Fall Semester Minimum Required Credits: 85 Campus: Fort Dodge Department: Health Science CIP#: 5109110200

 Religious Studies

 Religion is a complex network of ideas and actions (ethical and ritual) that express a group's sense of the ultimate meaning of life.
 The academic study of religion examines how the beliefs and values of contemporary and historical cultures shape and are shaped by societal factors, long-standing traditions, and distinctive forms of literary and artistic expression.
 Religion scholars ask not whether certain beliefs are true but what they mean to those who hold them to be true, how they came to have a particular form and content, and what impact they have on their intellectual and social environments.
 Skill in close reading of texts and critical analysis of concepts and historical relationships are among the benefits of such study, which has been found helpful by many preparing for careers in theology, education, law, medicine, journalism, international business, government, and social work.